Emlych/Marvel-client/README.md

 - Favorite page : display favorite characters
 - Login : generate random name
 - Login : generate random password
+- All pages : on loading, display an icon of superhero in mouvement

 ## How to install and run the project